co-dorin/Testproduct/README.md

 This software is licensed under the MIT license

-Releasing a new version for testing purposes
+once again Releasing a new version for testing purposes